-We can further improve the performance of adaptive time decoders on self-orthogonal CSS codes by using the separated X and Z counting technique described in Section IVC.
-Here, we estimate the number of faults occurred from the measurement of generators of the first type (either X or Z) and then use that information in the measurement of generators of the second type.
+The performance of adaptive time decoders on selfdual CSS codes can be further improved by the separated X and Z counting technique described in Section IV C. Here we estimate the number of occur faults from the measurement of generators of the first type (either X or Z) and then use that information in the measurement of generators of the second type.
 The effect of this technique can be found in Section VE.
 When the logical $|0\rangle$ state is stored, we find that the protocol that measures Z-type generators before X-type generators performs the best.
-We see no significant difference in the protocol that measures X-type generators before Z-type generators, and the protocol that measures Xtype and Z-type generators jointly.
+We see no significant difference in the protocol that measures X-type generators before Z-type generators, and the protocol that measures X-type and Z-type generators jointly.
 Thus, the separated X and Z counting provides an advantage only for certain input states depending on the measurement order.

 Combining all techniques together, we find a significant improvement in the pseudothreshold while the code distance is still preserved.
-For example, on the hexagonal color code of distance 9, the pseudothreshold goes up from $(1.34 \pm 0.01) \times 10^{-4}$ to $(1.42 \pm 0.12) \times 10^{-3}$.
-We also find that in comparison with the unoptimized decoder, the crossing points between the codes of distances d and d-2 come much closer when all techniques are applied (as shown in Fig. 7), leading to a higher effective threshold \tilde{p}{th} for this set of codes.
+For example, on the hexagonal color code of distance 9, the pseudothreshold goes up from $(1.34 \pm 0.01) \times 10^{-4}$ to $(1.42 \pm 0.12) \times 10^{-3}$ .
+We also find that in comparison with the unoptimized decoder, the crossing points between the codes of distances d and d-2 come much closer when all techniques are applied (as shown in Fig. 7), leading to a higher effective threshold $\tilde{p}{th}$ for this set of codes.

 While our techniques are applicable to a broader family of codes, it would be interesting to see how our results compare with other works that study error decoding on the hexagonal color codes under circuit-level noise.
-For example, Baireuther et al. [60] reported a pseudothreshold above 2×10^{-3} (against $p_L = p$ instead of $p_L = 2p/3$) with a neural-network decoder, which also preserves the code distance empirically.
+For example, Baireuther et al. [47] reported a pseudothreshold above $2 \times 10^{-3}$ (against $p_L = p$ instead of $p_L = 2p/3$ ) with a neural-network decoder, which also preserves the code distance empirically.
 However, it was also reported that training decoders for d > 7 became too expensive.
-By adapting efficient color-decoding algorithms known as restriction decoder [61] and projection decoder [51], Chamberland et al. [32] and Beverland, Kubica and Svore [24] reported threshold values of 2×10^{-3} and 3.7×10^{-3} respectively.
+By adapting efficient color-decoding algorithms known as restriction decoder [48] and projection decoder [38], Chamberland et al. [23] and Beverland et al. [49] reported threshold values of $2 \times 10^{-3}$ and $3.7 \times 10^{-3}$ respectively.
 The difference between threshold values is mostly contributed by different choices of syndrome extraction circuits: for each weight-six stabilizer generator, Ref.
-[32] used three flag qubits for connectivity considerations, while Ref.
-[24] did not use any flag qubits.
-However, both the restriction decoder and the projection decoder can only correct up to d/3 errors (see Fig. 15 in Sahay and Brown [62] for example failure modes) on the color code family considered in this paper1.
-Recent preprints report distance-losing schemes to decode the color code with even higher thresholds of 4.7×10^{-3} [25], and between 5×10^{-3} to 7×10^{-3} [63] without using flag qubits.
+[23] used three flag qubits for connectivity considerations, while Ref.
+[49] did not use any flag qubit.
+However, both restriction decoder and projection decoder can only correct up to d/3 errors on the color code family considered in this paper.

-In contrast to the constructions that utilize the restriction decoder [32] and the projection decoder [24], our adaptive decoding method preserves the code distance (although the lookup table is not scalable to codes with larger distances).
+In contrast to the constructions in [23] and [49], our adaptive decoding method preserves the code distance (although the lookup table is not scalable to codes with larger distances).
 It is expected that our method could become advantageous for the codes of interest when the physical error rate is below a certain value.
 However, the noise models in Refs.
-[24, 25, 32, 60, 63] also consider idling noise, while our noise model does not.
-Sequential syndrome extraction is expected to perform poorly in architectures where idling noise is dominant (see Appendix B for an analysis on the [7, 1, 3] code).
-To improve performance, our methods need to be combined with optimized schedules specific to the given code family.
-CNOT schedule optimization is involved, requiring an enumeration of valid CNOT schedules satisfying basic constraints and finding the best-performing one using exhaustive search, similar to how Beverland, Kubica, and Svore^[24] found a well-performing schedule for hexagonal color codes and bare ancillas.
-It is thus an open question what the error regime is where our flag qubit-based, adaptive methods are advantageous in comparison to the non-distance preserving decoders.
-This analysis will require evaluation using code-specific optimizations under different strength idling noise scenarios, which we leave for future work.
+[23, 47, 49] also consider idling noise, while our noise model does not.
+A fair comparison between the different decoders requires using the same noise model, which is left for future work.